Emrik-North/Legends_of_Valheim_Modpack/LoV-Legends_of_Valheim_Modpack-1.1.2/README.md

 * [GypsyVikings](https://www.nexusmods.com/valheim/mods/1211) for those awesome tents.
 * Use RC to remove the not-so-awesome-and-kinda-silly-looking tents from _GypsyVikings_.
 * [Map Sharing Made Easy](https://www.nexusmods.com/valheim/mods/300) for cool-looking maps on tables, and the _option_ to trade maps between players.
+* Patch Sailing Skill mod to include a check for whether the Player's SteamID matches (Captain) Baldur's SteamID, and apply a 10% damage reduction and 10% speed increase to the boat! :D

 ## Changelog

 ### 1.1.2 - PVP Improvements, Skills, Tames and Build Pieces!

-TODO:
-* Patch Sailing Skill mod to include a check for whether the Player's SteamID matches Baldur's SteamID, and apply a 20% damage reduction and 10% speed increase to the boat!

 * [Patched](https://github.com/Emrik-North/valheimfortifyskills-SafePvpFork) and recompiled Fortify Skills to include a config that disables skill loss on death with PVP enabled.
 Should make the arena safe, even in team-vs-team battles! :D
 * Corrected default keybinds for Challenge (K) and Accept Challenge (L) in Fight Club mod.